Aline Friess: 2021

 Friess returned to competition at the Ukraine International Cup and won gold medals in the all-around and on the floor exercise.
 She proceeded to compete at the FIT Challenge and helped the French team win the gold medal.
 Individually, Friess won the silver medal in the all-around behind Mélanie de Jesus dos Santos, and she placed fifth on the uneven bars and eighth on the balance beam.
 On 14 June, she was selected to represent France at the 2020 Summer Olympics alongside Mélanie de Jesus dos Santos, Marine Boyer, and Carolann Héduit.
 At the Olympics, she helped France qualify to the team final where they finished sixth.

 2022

 In May, Friess competed at the Varna World Challenge Cup in Bulgaria, where she qualified to all four event finals.
 During the finals, she won three gold medals on vault, uneven bars and floor exercise, and also picked up a bronze on balance beam.

 In August Friess competed at the European Championships in Munich, where France finished sixth in the team final.
 Individually, she qualified to the vault final, where she won the bronze medal behind Zsófia Kovács and Asia D'Amato.
 In October Friess was named to the team to compete at the World Championships in Liverpool alongside Marine Boyer, Mélanie de Jesus dos Santos, Coline Devillard, and Carolann Héduit.

+2026

+Friess announced her retirement from gymnastics on January 27, 2026.